-Our school has achieved the Unicef UK Recognition of Commitment award for our rights-respecting work.
-We are currently working towards the level one award.
-Find out more about the award below:
+Our school has achieved the Unicef UK Bronze award for our rights-respecting work.

 What is a Rights Respecting School?

 “A Rights Respecting School is a place where we can all feel confident with ourselves and it encourages us to use our voice.
 It has helped me build my confidence.
-It has helped me raise awareness of injustice in the world”.
+It has helped me raise awareness of injustice in the world” – pupil

 There are four key areas of impact for children at a Rights Respecting school; wellbeing, participation, relationships and self-esteem.
 The difference that a Rights Respecting school makes goes beyond the school gates, making a positive impact on the whole community.